Oneflow-Inc/libai/docs/source/tutorials/Config.md

 ### graph

-This is the config for `nn.Graph` mode.
-You can learn more information about the static graph mode in official [nn.Graph docs](https://docs.oneflow.org/master/basics/08_nn_graph.html).
+The configuration for static `nn.Graph` mode.
+You can learn more information about the static graph mode from the official [nn.Graph docs](https://docs.oneflow.org/master/basics/08_nn_graph.html).

 LiBai has already defined a `GraphBase` class for almost all models use.
 You can simply turn on this option converting eager mode to graph mode.

-The graph config can be found in `configs/common/models/graph.py`, and two useful options are shown as follows:
+The graph config can be found in [graph.py](../../../configs/common/models/graph.py), and two useful options are shown as follows:

 ```python
 # Turn on graph mode, if set to `False`, will use eager mode.